 The ore at San Bartolomé is mined using conventional load and haul surface mining techniques without the need for drilling and blasting.
 There are two types of ore being mined and processed: whole ore and screened ore.
-Generally speaking, all of the whole ore and some screened ore lie above the 4,400-meter elevation, with the remaining screened ore found below this elevation.

 Whole ore is processed by conventional crushing and grinding using a SAG/ball mill combination and cyanide leaching in a counter-current decantation (CCD) circuit followed by silver recovery using a Merrill-Crowe process.
 The screened ore is mined from the lower flanks of Cerro Rico and is screened into +8 mesh and -8 mesh fractions for processing and for pumping to the tailings dam, respectively.
 The +8 mesh fraction is milled and processed using the same process flow as the whole ore.
 Product from the Merrill-Crowe circuit is smelted on site to produce a doré which is shipped to market.